 Correct diagnosis of illness or injury in companion animals is critical to proper and timely veterinary care.
 At Veterinary Medical Associates, we offer the finest diagnostic testing available and skilled professionals to interpret patient results.

 We offer a comprehensive veterinary laboratory for use in wellness testing and diagnostics.
-At the wellness visit, we may perform tests, such as complete blood count (CBC), chemistry panel, fecal test, and urinalysis, to determine overall patient health.
+At the wellness visit, we may use diagnostics such as a complete blood count (CBC), chemistry panel, internal parasite test, and urinalysis, to determine overall patient health.

 In sick pets, we use laboratory tests to confirm the presence of bacteria or viruses, rule out certain diseases, or monitor patient response to treatment.
 When your pet is scheduled for a surgical procedure, lab tests can help identify potential risks or complications with anesthesia.